subbaraonv/sravs-majeure/index.md

 ## Professional Summary

 Versatile Project Manager known for successfully executing diverse project tasks to accomplish pending deadlines.
 Enthusiastic problem solver and talented performer with superior communication, planning and decision making skills.
-Operate effectively in busy, deadline-oriented settings and work well with all stakeholders.
+Operates effectively in busy, deadline-oriented settings and work well with all stakeholders.

 ## Overview